Manchester Airport security: how to speed through in 2026

 This is due to aviation security rules that prohibit sharp items or blades (with a length of more than 6cm) in your hand luggage.
 Frequently confiscated items also include scissors, multi-tools, and packs of darts.

-You cannot take darts onto a flight.
-Darts are strictly prohibited from being carried onto the plane in your hand luggage, and will be confiscated at Security.
+No, you cannot take darts onto a flight.
+Darts are strictly prohibited from being carried onto the plane in your hand luggage and will be confiscated at security.

 You may be able to pack darts in your hold luggage, but please contact your airline for more information.